elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

   - Protected: Any user may view the version, but only the owner or the geodatabase administrator may edit datasets in the version or the version itself.
   - Public: Any user may view the version.
 Any user who has been granted read/write (update, insert, and delete) permissions on datasets can modify datasets in the version.
 1. Click OK to create the new version.
+See [creating a version](http://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/creating-versions-and-setting-permissions.htm) for more information.

+### Editing
+[Make sure you are using the correct version while editing](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/geodatabases/changing-versions-in-arcmap.htm).
+Only one person should edit a version at a time.
+In general, each user will have at least one version of a geodatabase.

 ### Merging your edits back into the master version
 After you've completed an edit or an addition, you will want to merge your changes back into the Base version.
 In order to do this, you will need to first "reconcile" (pull changes from Base into your version), and then "post" (contribute your changes to the upstream version).